gnolang/blog/posts/2024-04-15_gno-tokyo/README.md

 are incentivized to build in the ecosystem at this stage.

 Finally, attendees were given insight into the status of the project:
-- Testnet 4, the final testnet before Gno.land Mainnet is scheduled to launch end of Q2
+- Test4, the final testnet before Gno.land Mainnet is scheduled to launch end of Q2
 - The Gno.land team is aiming to launch Mainnet by the end of 2024